Georgios Bouzoukis

 Georgios Bouzoukis (Γεώργιος Μπουζούκης; born 26 July 1993) is a Greek professional footballer who plays as a midfielder for Bulgarian club Lokomotiv Sofia.

 Career

 Bouzoukis started his professional career in Vataniakos as he debuted in 2013–14 championship of Football League on 21 February 2014 in a 0–0 home draw against Serres.
 On 30 June 2014 his contract with Vataniakos was expired and he signed a contract on 18 July 2014 with Pierikos.
 Bouzoukis was released on a free transfer on 30 June 2015 as his team was relegated to Football League 2.
-He was approached by Superleague Greece side Veria and he eventually signed a three-year contract with the club.
+He was approached by Super League Greece side Veria and he eventually signed a three-year contract with the club.
 On 7 August 2015 and as the club had returned from their main stage of pre-season preparation in Arnhem, it was decided that Bouzoukis would move on a loan to Chania in order to gain more experience at professional level.